celestiaorg/nmt/nmt_quint_model/README.md

-The folder `formal_spec` contains a formal specification of the NMT proof/verification logic in [Quint](https://github.com/informalsystems/quint).

 # What is Quint?

+The folder `nmt_quint_model` contains a formal specification of the NMT proof/verification logic in [Quint](https://github.com/informalsystems/quint).

 [Quint](https://github.com/informalsystems/quint) is a specification language, best suited modeling and analyzing distributed systems.
 Quint builds upon Temporal Logic of Actions (TLA) and aims to be easy to learn and use, with state-of-the-art static analysis and development tooling.